AWS re:Invent: Everything Amazon's announced, from new AI tools to LLM updates and more | TechCrunch

-Amazon Web Services is live in Las Vegas for its AWS re:Invent event, which kicked off November 27 and runs until December 1.
-We expect a rapid-fire stream of announcements and unveilings of recent things it’s been working on, particularly given the increased competition for cloud providers to meet the rise of AI with compelling offers for customers.
+Amazon Web Services took to Las Vegas for its AWS re:Invent event, which kicked off November 27 and runs until December 1.
+Amazon delivered a rapid-fire series of announcements and unveilings of recent things it’s been working on, in a direct response to the increased competition for cloud providers to meet the rise of AI with compelling offers for customers.
 AWS CEO Adam Selipsky’s keynote set the tone for the event, making it clear that AWS is in a position to defend its longstanding lead, and it’s deploying AI tools and services to continue being the top large cloud provider in the market.

 We know you might not have time to attend, so we’re taking that on for the next few days and will deliver quick hits of the biggest news as they are announced, all in an easy-to-digest, easy-to-skim list featuring on-the-ground reporting from editors and cloud experts Frederic Lardinois and Ron Miller, along with contributions from the wider TechCrunch team.
 Here we go!